 You are considered self-employed if you produced crops or livestock on someone else's land for a share of the crops or livestock produced (or a share of the proceeds from the sale of them).
 This applies even if you paid another person (an agent) to do the actual work or management for you.
 Report your net earnings for income tax purposes on Schedule F (Form 1040) and for SE tax purposes on Schedule SE.
-For more details, see Pub.
-225.
+See Pub.
+225 for details.